 - ECLAM (European College of Laboratory Animal Medicine)

 AALAS Gold Members are entitled to a special discount on Laboratory Animals - More information.

 Click here for additional information from 'The Design of Animal Experiments' by Festing et al

 This journal is a member of the Committee on Publication Ethics (COPE)

-The international journal of laboratory animal science, technology and welfare, Laboratory Animals publishes peer-reviewed original papers and reviews on all aspects of the care and use of animals in research.
+The international journal of laboratory animal science, technology, welfare and medicine, Laboratory Animals publishes peer-reviewed original papers and reviews on all aspects of the care and use of animals in research.
 The journal is published on behalf of Laboratory Animals Ltd (http://www.lal.org.uk/) by SAGE Publishing Itd.

 |M Crim||Aquatic Organisms|

 |M Dennis||Management of Animal Facilities|

 |K Hohlbaum||Alternative Methods, 3Rs and Ethics; Pain and stress|